 Having a single pregnancy is very hard on guinea pigs, but having two consecutive litters is exceptionally tough as they will already be in a weakened state.

 How Long Is Guinea Pig Pregnancy?

-Pregnancy for guinea pigs can last anywhere from 59 days to 72 days, though the average is 65 days.
+Pregnancy for guinea pigs or guinea pig gestation period can last anywhere from 59 days to 72 days, though the average is 65 days.

 Things to Watch Out for During Guinea Pig Pregnancy

 If you suspect that your guinea pig is experiencing any of these during gestation, try to take them to a veterinarian to get diagnosed properly.